karma-coin/karmacoin-verifier/README.md

-# KarmaCoin Server
+# KarmaCoin Verifier

-This repo contains the source code for KarmaCoin server.
-The server is written in Rust.
+This repo contains the code for the Karmachain 2.0 human verification service.
+The service is written in Rust and is using an external authentication provider.
-The server provides the KarmaCoin API, implements a KarmaCoin blockchain node and a mobile phone numbers verifier.

 To learn more about KarmaCoin visit https://karmaco.in